Mcrozier5609/presentation/Qualified-Team-Name/talk.md

 This time around score is declared as nonlocal, and can be changed within increment

 # PEP 3155 - Qualified Name for Classes and Functions
-* Given a class it was impossible to tell if it was defined within another class or at the top-level
+* Given a class or function it was impossible to tell if it was defined within another class or function or at the top-level
-* In the former case, it was also impossible to tell which class it was specifically defined in
+* In the former case, it was also impossible to tell which classor function  it was specifically defined in

 # PEP 3155 - Qualifed Name for Classes and Functions - Proposal
 * Add the attribute __qualname__ to functions and classes
 * At top-level __qualname__ is the same as __name__
-* For nested functins and clases __qualname__ contains a dotted path leading to the object from the top-level
+* For nested functions and classes __qualname__ contains a dotted path leading to the object from the top-level
-* A function's local namespace is represented in the dotted path by a component called <locals>
+* A function's local namespace is represented in the dotted path by a component called ```<locals>```

 # PEP 3155 Pre-Solution
 In Python 2 you could use `im_class` to see where things were defined